KentStateWeb/rwd/_assignments/html.md

 You've received content for a conference website and would like to begin structuring it in HTML.
 Using the markup skills you've learned so far (text, lists and links), structure the plain text content into a webpage using CodePen.
 Don't worry about presentation for this assignment.

 This is an individual assignment, and it will be turned in via Blackboard Learn.

+Your completed assignment should look <a href="/img/html1.png">something like this</a>.

 **Do not copy and paste another student's code.
 If I catch you doing so, you'll receive a 0 for the assignment.**